 Test form: Open home assignment.
 The topic for the assignment is chosen in consultation with the teacher, though the teacher can lay down a thematic framework within which the assignment should be written.

 Number of pages: 15-25 standard pages

 Submission: End of May on a date specified by the teacher

 Multiple participants: Up to 3 participants possible.
 Number of pages per student must then approximately correspond to the number by an individual paper.

-Second examiner: none

-Assessment: 7-point grading scale

-Weighting: 10 ECTS

 Project presentation Teaching activity no.:

-(Projektpræ (Projektpræsentation)
+(Projektpræsentation)

-C4 d /D et la The Master's Programme in Business, Language and Culture, Cand.negot.; age and Culture, Cand.negot.;
+C41/D61 The Master's Programme in Business, Language and Culture, Cand.negot.;

 Study/Profile: Profile: All Profiles

 ECTS: 5 ECTS City: Odense

-Semester: 2nd semester Instituto Institute of Language and
+g 4 2 nd semester Institute: Institute of Language and

-Communication
+Semester: Communication

-Language of I ne chosen foreign language Arabic: Helle Lykke Nielsen
+Arabic: Helle Lykke Nielsen

-Responsible English: Christian Heyde-Petersen
+Language of The chosen foreign language Responsible English: Christian Heyde-Petersen

 instruction: teacher: Spanish: Teresa Cadierno

 German: Flemming Hoffmann

-Approved: 19th of May 2011
+Approved: proved: Faculty of Humanities 17th of September 2014